KernFerm/spotify-mp3/readme.md

-# Spotify to MP3 Converter
+# Bubbles The Dev Spotify to MP3 Downloader

 A Python script that allows you to download songs and playlists from Spotify and convert them to MP3 format at 192kbps.